CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 Then, the defender makes a roll and adds his modified prowess:

- - If this result is greater than the strike 's final prowess, the strike _fails_.
+ - If this result is greater than the strike's final prowess, the strike _fails_.
 The character corresponding to the strike is wounded and must make a body check (p.
 15).
  - If this result is equal to the strike's final prowess. the strike was in _effectual_.
 Nothing happens.
  - Otherwise, the strike was _successful_.
 The target character is wounded and must make a body check.